AllenInstitute/bmtk/docs/examples/simulator/bionet/README.md

 Upon succesful validation of configuration BioNet will proceed to load the network, simulate the activity and save the results to files in the output directory.

-In the output directory you will find: spikes.h5: hdf5 file containing spike information. spikes.txt: same as above, but using ascci file for users not familiar with hdf5.
+In the output directory you will find:
+`spikes.h5`: hdf5 file containing spike information.
+`spikes.txt`: same as above, but using ascci file for users not familiar with hdf5.
-./cellvars: an folder including hdf5 files with simulation output for individual select cells. config.json: a copy of configuration file for the record keeping log.txt: run log file including time-stemped information about simulation run progress.
+`./cellvars`: an folder including hdf5 files with simulation output for individual select cells.
+`config.json`: a copy of configuration file for the record keeping `log.txt`: run log file including time-stemped information about simulation run progress.

+### Simulating your network models

+To run simulations of your network with BioNet, you will need to provide a pre-built network in the format understood by BioNet.
+The network main be built using BMTK's builder tool.
+The good place to start is to follow an example for building a network of [14cells](https://github.com/AllenInstitute/bmtk/tree/develop/docs/examples/builder/bionet_14cells)

+Then, you will need to specify your configuration file the paths to the network files and component files as well as list simulation run parameters.

+Just as in the above examples, your run folder should include Python modules set_cell_params.py, set_syn_params.py set_weights.py specifying how models of cells, synapses and connection weights are created as well as a main python script.
+When running different simulations,  you will rarely need to modify the main Python script.
+Instead, you will commonly need to modify parameters in the configuration file to instruct BioNet which model to run and how to run it.
+Thus we included a separate tutorial explaining the structure of the [configuration file]().